PredictIt Review

 Buying and selling shares on PredictIt will be familiar to anyone with experience in financial markets or binary options.
 You can buy shares by first selecting the prediction market you want from a page that looks like this:

-PredictIt markets
+PredictIt prediction markets

 Select the market you want to move on to the next page, which is where you’ll buy and sell shares for each market.
 This page shows trading volume and current prices for yes and no shares for each prediction.